block-api/block-node-example/README.md

 docker-compose up
 ```

-When running it for the first time it might take a bit longer to start as this example require [Redis](https://redis.io/) which is used as a communication transporter - Docker will need to download it.
+When running it for the first time it might take a bit longer to start as this example require [Redis](https://redis.io/) which is used as a communication transporter - Docker will need to download it as well as Go language.

 ### hello-world-service